lynnfaraday/aresmush.com/_root/tutorials/config/fs3combat_damage.md

 You can configure the wound modifiers for each damage level to make combat either more realistic (higher modifiers) or more Hollywood-ish (lower modifiers).
 Fractional modifiers are allowed, so small wounds can add up.

-For context, remember that -3 is a very significant modifier - it can take a Great person down to an Amateur level.
+For context, remember that -3 is a very significant modifier - it can take a Great person down to an Fair level.

 ## Lethality Tuning